walterhiggins/WMPJS/book-outline.md

     /js self.setFoodLevel(20)

 Java classes which use the convention of having *getters* and *setters* methods to get and set properties are known as **Java Beans**.
-Javascript enables you to treat getter and setter methods in JavaBeans as equivalent Javascript properties.
+JavaScript enables you to treat getter and setter methods in JavaBeans as equivalent JavaScript properties.
 The name of the property is the name of the JavaBean method without the get or set suffix, and starts with a lowecase letter.
 For example you can call the getFoodLevel() and setFoodLevel() methods in an org.bukkit.entity.Player object using the foodLevel property as follows:

     /js self.foodLevel
     > "17"